ZaSarra/deepcraft-studio-accelerators/BabyCryDetection/README.md

 `PreprocessorTrack` - Folder where preprocessed data is located

+## Data Licence
+All included data, is based on data extracted from freesound.org using [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en) & [CC0](https://creativecommons.org/public-domain/cc0/)

 ## Getting Started

 Please visit [developer.imagimob.com](https://developer.imagimob.com), where you can read about Imagimob Studio and go through step-by-step tutorials to get you quickly started.